ESP32-S2 Preview Support¶

 master branch regularly to receive the latest code.

-- Peripheral drivers are a work in progress
+Peripheral drivers and power saving modes are a work in progress